Brett Bodine

 Brett Elias Bodine III (born January 11, 1959) is an American former stock car racing driver, former driver of the pace car in Cup Series events, and current NASCAR employee.
 He is the younger brother of 1986 Daytona 500 winner Geoff Bodine and the older brother of 2006 and 2010 NASCAR Camping World Truck Series champion Todd Bodine.
 He was born in Chemung, New York.
-Bodine has been named one of the 50 greatest NASCAR modified drivers of all time, was the runner-up for the 1986 Xfinity Series championship, and collected a total of five Xfinity Series wins and sixteen pole positions.
-Bodine made 480 Cup series starts with one win and five pole positions.
-He has led over one-thousand career laps in both the NASCAR Cup Series and the NASCAR Xfinity series.
+Bodine has been named one of the 50 greatest NASCAR modified drivers of all time, was the runner-up for the 1986 Busch Series championship, and collected a total of five Busch Series wins and sixteen pole positions.
+Bodine made 480 Cup Series starts with one win and five pole positions.
+He has led over one-thousand career laps in both the NASCAR Winston Cup Series and the NASCAR Busch Series.

 Early life

 Bodine attended Alfred State College and received an associate's degree in mechanical engineering before he became a professional race car driver.
 He began in hobby stock races at the Chemung Speedrome (owned by his parents) in 1977.
 In 1979, he started racing a part-time schedule in the NASCAR Modified Nation Championship series, placing 35th in the final standings.
 In 1980, Bodine moved up to 24th in the final standings with a best finish of third at Stafford Motor Speedway, still driving a part time schedule.
-In 1983, Bodine picked up his first national championship win at Stafford Motor Speedway while placing 7th in the final standings.
+In 1983, Bodine picked up his first national championship win at Stafford Motor Speedway while placing seventh in the final standings.
 He also placed fifth in the Northeast Region of the NASCAR Winston Weekly Racing series with six wins in 54 starts.
-In 1984 Brett picked up another National Championship win, this time at Oxford Maine.
+In 1984, he picked up another National Championship win, this time at Oxford Maine.
 He also placed twelfth in the Northeast Region of the NASCAR Winston Weekly Racing series with three wins in 37 starts.
 Between June 1983 and August 1984, he won seven feature races at Stafford and helped his car-owner secure the 1984 Stafford Motor Speedway track championship.
 At the conclusion of the 1984 season, Bodine moved south to go to work for Rick Hendrick, whom his brother Geoff was driving for at the time.